Every Fast Food Breakfast Item—Ranked

 390 calories, 20 g fat (8 g saturated, 0 g trans), 1,080 mg sodium, 7 g sugar, 17 g protein

-Another sandwich that has ¾ a day’s worth of sodium, this one gets a #6 spot simply because—hey, at least it doesn’t have sausage.
-Instead, why not try—at least once a week—one of these 25 Best Foods for a Toned Body.
+Another sandwich that has ¾ a day's worth of sodium, this one gets a #6 spot simply because—hey, at least it doesn't have sausage.
+Instead, why not try—at least once a week—one of these best foods for muscle definition.

 French Toast Sticks

 Per 3 pieces: 230 calories, 11 g fat (2 g saturated), 260 mg sodium, 8 g sugar, 3 g protein